ShivaniMangal/Stock-Price-Time-Series-Prediction/README.md

-#Google Stock Price Time Series Analysis and Prediction
+# Google Stock Price Time Series Analysis and Prediction

-Models trained in this repository:
+## Models trained in this repository:
-* ARIMA
+### * ARIMA
-* LSTM
+### * LSTM

-Results :
+## Results :
-6.2	PERFORMANCE ANALYSIS FOR GOOGLE STOCK PRICE DATASET In this section, the error measures of ARIMA and LSTM are analyzed to evaluate performance for prediction of Google closing stock price.
+### PERFORMANCE ANALYSIS FOR GOOGLE STOCK PRICE DATASET
+In this section, the error measures of ARIMA and LSTM are analyzed to evaluate performance for prediction of Google closing stock price.

 6.2.1	STEPS TO IMPLETMENT ARIMA AND PERFORMANCE EVALUATION
 •	The first step is to check if the data is stationary.
 Data is said to be stationary if it’s mean, covariance and standard deviation is constant over a period of time.

 Figure 6.9 is a time series plot of all features in the stock price data.
 Skewed and uneven trends in the graph prove that this data is not stationary

 Fig 6.8 Non-Stationary Google Stock Prices